fredriko/nlp-data-readiness/docs/questions-for-guidance.md

 * accessible
 * validated

+## Are you allowed to use the data available?

+Legal issues.
+GDPR etc.

 ## What data do you need to solve the problem?

 Given the insight into what data is available, ask yourself the questions: